How to Import Data from an Existing PostgreSQL Database into ServBay

 Step 3: Import Data into ServBay PostgreSQL

-file into the new target database in ServBay.
+file into the newly created database in ServBay.

-Open Terminal: If you exited the terminal earlier, reopen it.
+Open Terminal: If you exited earlier, open a terminal again.

 pg_restore

-to connect to ServBay PostgreSQL and restore the data.bashpg_restore -U postgres -d mydatabase_servbay -v mydatabase_source.dump -h /Applications/ServBay/tmp
+to connect to ServBay’s PostgreSQL and do the import.bashpg_restore -U postgres -d mydatabase_servbay -v mydatabase_source.dump -h /Applications/ServBay/tmp

 1-U postgres

-: Replace with the target database name you created in step 2.-v
+: Use the target database name created in Step 2.-v

-: Verbose mode to show import progress and any errors.mydatabase_source.dump
+: Shows detailed output, including progress and any errors.mydatabase_source.dump

 postgres

 user password.
-The import process may take some time, depending on the size and complexity of your database.
+The import process may take time, depending on the dump size and database complexity.

 Step 4: Verify Data Import

-After importing, connect to the target database in ServBay and verify the data was imported correctly.
+After importing, connect to the target database in ServBay and verify successful data migration.

 bashpsql -U postgres -h /Applications/ServBay/tmp mydatabase_servbay